jcguo123/Iterative-self-checking/README.md

 ## Overview
 ![](figure/1.png)

 We introduce an iterative self-checking approach that significantly improves the verification accuracy of mathematical solutions for language models.
 Our method achieves remarkable performance with Deepseek R1 distilled models, enabling 7B/8B models to surpass all 70B/72B models and GPT-4o on ProcessBench.
 For example, with DeepSeek-R1-Distill-Qwen-7B, our method achieves **71.3%** accuracy on ProcessBench, while with DeepSeek-R1-Distill-Llama-8B it achieves **67.2%** accuracy.
-In theIterative Self-checking method, each LLM iteratively checks its own identifications, and the final output is only produced when multiple LLMs demonstrate consistent self-checking over time.
+In the Iterative Self-checking method, each LLM iteratively checks its own identifications, and the final output is only produced when multiple LLMs demonstrate consistent self-checking over time.

 ![](figure/2.png)